Vin Scully: Brooklyn (1950–1957)

-In 1950, Scully joined Barber and Connie Desmond in the Brooklyn Dodgers' radio and television booths, replacing Ernie Harwell after the latter departed for the crosstown Giants.
+After Ernie Harwell left the Dodgers' radio and television booths for the crosstown Giants before the 1950 season, Scully replaced Harwell, joining Barber and Connie Desmond.

 When Barber got into a salary dispute with World Series sponsor Gillette prior to the 1953 World Series, Scully took Barber's spot in the NBC television booth, becoming the youngest person to broadcast a World Series (a record that stands to this day).
 After Barber subsequently left the Dodgers to work for the New York Yankees beginning in 1954, Scully became the team's principal announcer, working with Desmond (1954–56), André Baruch (1954–55), Al Helfer (1955–57), and Jerry Doggett (1957).
-Scully announced Dodgers games in Brooklyn until 1957, after which the club moved to Los Angeles.
-During that time, Dodgers broadcasts were heard over WMGM radio (1050) on the AM dial, as well as WOR-TV (channel 9) both in New York.
+Scully was in the booth when the Brooklyn Dodgers won the 1955 World Series, their only championship in Brooklyn.
+He announced Dodgers games in Brooklyn until 1957, after which the club moved to Los Angeles.